-Studies on drinking and longevity have expanded around the world in recent decades.
+Furthermore studies on drinking and longevity have expanded around the world in recent decades.
 Almost all have found either a U-shaped or a J-shaped relationship between drinking and death from any and all causes.

 The part of the letter U or J on the left represents the death rate for abstainers.
 The middle point represents that of light and moderate drinkers.
 The part at the right represents the rate for heavy drinkers.

 If a study finds that non-drinkers and heavy drinkers both have similar death rates, it has found a U-shaped relationship.
 If it finds that heavy drinkers have a death rate higher than abstainers, it has found a J-shaped relationship.

 A. Reviews and Meta-Analyses

 Meta-analysis is a statistical method for synthesizing data from a number of studies.